djradon/public-notes/community.nemo-ufes.gufo.issues-37-multi-level.md

 We have been discussing a possible relaxation of some of the domain/range declarations (e.g., the domain of gufo:hasQualityValue and the range of gufo:inheresIn) to include types in addition to concrete individuals.
 This would be an easy way to accommodate the view of types as endurants and would not impact existing gUFO-based ontologies.

-(See https://nemo.inf.ufes.br/wp-content/papercite-data/pdf/incorporating_types_of_types_in_ontology_driven_conceptual_modeling_2022.pdf for how we address types as endurants in UFO more broadly.)
+(See [[ar.incorporating-types-of-types-in-ontology-driven-conceptual-modeling]] for how we address types as endurants in UFO more broadly.)